-Terry started with DSC on September 10th, twenty-nine years ago.
-“No two days have ever felt the same here at DSC, so it doesn’t feel like 29 years,” said Terry.
-He started his career with DSC in Residential, working for Annette Becherer.
+Terry started with DSC on September 10th, thirty years ago.
+“No two days have ever felt the same here at DSC, so it doesn’t feel like 30 years,” said Terry.
+He started his career with DSC in the Residential Program, working for Annette Becherer.
 “She was wonderful and I felt really supported and you could tell and can still tell that she cares about her employees and the people who receive our services.”

 In 2008, Terry transferred to Community Day Services (CDS).
 “I’m really proud of the services we offer.
-We provide a very good product.
-In residential we just accomplished so much.
-I took people to Soldier Field, to numerous football and basketball games, Chicago trips.
+In residential we have accomplished so much.
+I have taken people on Chicago trips to Soldier Field, to numerous football and basketball games.
 I’ve taken people to Six Flags, St. Louis.
 We also went to the Bloomington Zoo.
-It fills me with a lot of pride and satisfaction that we’re able to get them out in the community and that they’re respected in the community.”
+It fills me with a lot of pride and satisfaction that we are actively involved in the community.”

 Terry also wanted us to be sure and mention his appreciation for his DSC colleagues.
 “I’m so impressed with the amount of compassion I see at DSC for people.
-A great example is the level of support we provide when someone we support passes on because that is something we encounter regularly.
 I’ve seen my colleagues go above and beyond over the years.
 I’ve worked with some outstanding professionals over the years.”

 Terry is an avid reader and especially enjoys African-American poetry and novels.
 He has read all of the published poems of Langston Hughes and “To Kill a Mockingbird” by Harper Lee is one of his all-time favorite books.
 When Terry was younger, he began reading about chess.
 As he became interested in the subject, he began to play and is a former tournament chess player.
 He later went on to become the Chess Coach at Urbana High School.
 Terry is also active at his local church.